What is sustainability?

 POD avoids overproduction and textile waste.
 Yay!
 That means no leftover stock is thrown into landfills.
 And that’s a big plus when it comes to sustainability.

-• Twinki-Winki cotton slogan tees are made by Bella+Canvas who is a leader in sustainability.
+Twinki-Winki cotton slogan tees are made by the eco-friendly BELLA+CANVAS t-shirt company who is a leader in sustainability.
 They use solar energy, limit water use, and recycle their waste by-products.

-• The tees get their slogans using DTG printing (direct-to-garment).
+The tees get their slogans using DTG printing (direct-to-garment).
 This means the designs are printed directly onto the garment and absorbed into the fabric.
 This happens with Kornit inkjet printers.
 These printers produce almost zero wastewater and use less energy.
-The biodegradable vegan NeoPigment inks made by Kornit are water-based, toxin-free, and non-hazardous.
+The biodegradable vegan NeoPigment inks made by Kornit are eco-friendly, CPSIA-compliant, non-toxic, non-hazardous, and soluble in water.
+They're free from heavy metals, formaldehyde, and Alkylphenol Ethoxylates (APE).

-• Twinki-Winki totes, mugs, pillows, and laptop cases use sublimation printing to get all pretty.
+Twinki-Winki totes, backpacks, mugs, pillows, towels, blankets, and laptop cases use sublimation printing to get all pretty.
 This happens with Mimaki printers.
 These printers use inkjet technology with dye-sublimation inks and transfer paper.
 First, the design is printed on a sheet of paper infused with sublimation ink.
 Then heat activates the ink so that it seeps deep into the material (fabric or ceramic).
+This ensures a consistent and vibrant all-over print that covers the whole product.

 Understanding Sustainability and Slow Fashion